Hammer and Hoe

 Hammer and Hoe: Alabama Communists during the Great Depression is a 1990 book on U.S. history by Robin D. G. Kelley.
 It describes labor, racial and social history in Alabama during the Great Depression, focusing on black communist organizing.
-In particular Hammer and Hoe describes the way black workers brought existing traditions of resistance to racial oppression to their development of a unique version of Marxism.
+In particular Hammer and Hoe describes the way black workers brought existing traditions of resistance to racial oppression to their development of what the author claims to be a unique version of Marxism or Communism.
 The book won several prizes and was republished in a 25th anniversary edition in 2015.

 Development and publication

 Robin D. G. Kelley developed Hammer and Hoe during graduate school in the 1980s in a climate of activism, including the protests against police violence in Liberty City, Florida, Harold Washington's election as mayor of Chicago, and the growing presidential campaign of Jesse Jackson.
 As a young organizer, Kelley worked to pressure the University of California system to divest from its holdings in South Africa and simultaneously became interested in radical black organizing in the US, specifically the Communist Party in Alabama, which became the topic of his dissertation and then the book.